AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 Most good hash cracking tools provide a built-in facility for the purpose of algorithmically making smart password guesses based on other likely passwords.
 JtR calls this facility *word mangling*, and it lets you tell `john` how to modify words in your wordlist in arbitrary ways by writing word mangling *rules*.
 Using these rules in conjunction with a wordlist to guess passwords is called a *rule-based attack*.

-To make things easier, John the Ripper comes pre-configured with numerous word mangling *rulesets*, which are groups of word mangling rules useful for specific attack purposes and organized into named sections.
-Of course, you can also write your own rules for your own purposes.
-But first, let's have a look at JtR's built-in rules and how to use them.
+To make things easier, John the Ripper comes pre-configured with numerous *rulesets*, which are groups of word mangling rules useful for specific attack purposes and organized into named sections.
+Of course, you can also write your own individual rules or whole rulesets for your own purposes.
+Before we do that, let's first have a look at JtR's built-in rules and how to use them.

 Recall that our "sanity check" wordlist contains four password candidates: